Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 Who's gonna hire your broke ass?
 You think you have enough money to spend on fancy clothes when your mortgage is rear naked choking you out?
 You're getting railed harder than a railway on a major traintrack.

+Tl;dr: Let's assume everyone has roughly equal amounts of energy to spend per day.
+Those in poverty *must* spend much more energy to meet basic necessities and keep their life afloat, giving them little opportunity to improve themselves and by extension their situation.
+It takes all the energy just to keep the situation still.

+This is opposed to a non-impoverished person, who has much more energy to do whatever they want -- the safety net is much larger.
+They can *afford* to do much less, knowing that the safety net is there and their situation won't immediately de-escalate into some fuckfest.
+And if they want to do more, nice!

 ### Math